-New platelet blocker reduces blood clots, artery-opening proceduresJune 21st, 2012 in Cardiology /
+New platelet blocker reduces blood clots, artery-opening proceduresJune 21, 2012 in Medicine & Health / Cardiology

 A new investigational platelet blocker reduces the rate of clotted arteries and the need for artery-opening revascularization procedures in the legs in people with peripheral artery disease (PAD), according to new research presented in the American Heart Associations Emerging Science Series webinar.

 Much of the focus on PAD therapies has been on lowering patients risk of heart attack and stroke, but this shows that there can be therapies that reduce limb-threatening blood clots and the need for revascularization procedures in the legs, said Marc P. Bonaca, M.D., M.P.H., Instructor of medicine at Harvard Medical School and Brigham and Womens Hospital in Boston, Mass., and an investigator with the Thrombolysis in Myocardial Infarction (TIMI) study group.